Practising in Asia

 Singapore

 The CPA Australia designation is recognised as meeting the qualification requirement for registration as public accountant under the Accountants Act.
-There is a mutual recognition agreement between CPA Australia and Institute of ISCA that sees members of one body being recognised by the other.
+There is a mutual recognition agreement between CPA Australia and ISCA that sees members of one body being recognised by the other.

 Find out more about practising in Singapore